core-wg/core-responses/draft-ietf-core-responses.md

 non-confirmable messages apply unchanged.

-# Leisure-For-Responses Option: Indicating Readiness for Response-For {#leisure-for-responses}
+# Leisure-For-Responses Option: Indicating Readiness to receive multiple responses {#leisure-for-responses}

 This new option indicates a number expressed as a uint.
 It allows the server to send that number of non-traditional response messages in